What is A Class A Drug?

 Other types of Class A drugs include, but are not limited to, amphetamines, methadone and magic mushrooms.

-What is the punishment for Class A drug offences?
+What is the sentence for possession of Class A drugs?

 |Possession||Supply & Production|